A Guide For Creative Thinking

 to be the most important, and it involves gathering the right data and asking the

-generate.
-It seems that the quality of ideas is secondary to the quantity and that
+you generate.
+It seems that the quality of ideas is secondary to the quantity and

-might think of are the following: What are we trying to do?
-How are we trying to
+you might think of are the following: What are we trying to do?
+How are we trying

-you are not making progress for any reason, stop and think, and begin asking yourself
+If you are not making progress for any reason, stop and think, and begin asking

-for months and even years.
-They could not figure how to send a rocket to the moon
+stumped for months and even years.
+They could not figure how to send a rocket to

-with enough fuel to land on the moon, blast off, break the moon’s gravity and come
+the moon with enough fuel to land on the moon, blast off, break the moon’s gravity

-back to earth.
-The problem was that if the rocket had that much fuel to start with,
+and come back to earth.
+The problem was that if the rocket had that much fuel to

-it would be too heavy to take off from the earth in the first place.
-Finally, they
+start with, it would be too heavy to take off from the earth in the first place.

 Asking focused questions-hard questions that penetrate to the core of the matter-is